revelrylabs/text_chunker_ex/README.md

 ## Acknowledgments

 Special thanks to the creators of langchain for their initial approach to recursive text splitting, which inspired this library.
+See the [NOTICE](NOTICE) file for details.

 ## License